← Dashboard ↑ Back to Top

 • Total: ~$733,000!

-That ~$733,000 could potentially provide approximately $1,200/month to help close her retirement gap - and she has the flexibility of the 457(b) if she retires before 59½!
+That ~$733,000 could potentially provide approximately $2,443/month using a hypothetical 4% withdrawal rate — more than enough to close her $1,200 retirement income gap — and she has the flexibility of the 457(b) if she retires before 59½!

 Projections assume $500 and $400/month contributions at a hypothetical 7% average annual return, compounded monthly over 25 years.
 These projections are provided for educational illustration only and are not guarantees of future performance.